microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 2.2.md

 map.prop2 = 2;
 ```

-This only apply to types with an _explicit_ string index signature.
+This only applies to types with an _explicit_ string index signature.
 It is still an error to access unknown properties on a type using `.` notation.

 ## Support for spread operator on JSX element children

-TypeScript 2.2 adds support for using spread on a JSX element children.
+TypeScript 2.2 adds support for using spread on JSX element children.
 Please see [facebook/jsx#57](https://github.com/facebook/jsx/issues/57) for more details.

 ##### Example